iomicroservices/baselink-nuxt/content/legal/terms-of-service.md

 **4.6.1** You are responsible for ensuring that Your payment method is valid and has sufficient funds available on the due date.<br>
 **4.6.2** If Your payment fails or is declined and is not settled within 24 hours, You agree to pay a late payment fee of £10 or 10% of the outstanding amount, whichever is greater, as a reasonable estimate of the administrative costs incurred by Us.<br>
 **4.6.3** In addition, We reserve the right to charge statutory interest on the overdue amount at a rate of 8% per annum above the Bank of England base rate, calculated on a daily basis and charged at the end of each calendar month, from the due date until payment is received in full, in accordance with applicable UK law.<br>
-**4.6.4** If We are required to initiate formal debt recovery proceedings, You may also be liable for any additional reasonable costs incurred in connection with the recovery of the debt, including solicitors’ fees, court fees, and enforcement costs, as permitted by law.<br>
+**4.6.4** If We are required to initiate formal debt recovery proceedings, You may also be liable for any additional reasonable costs incurred in connection with the recovery of the debt, including solicitors' fees, court fees, and enforcement costs, as permitted by law.<br>
 **4.6.5** We will notify You in writing before commencing any recovery action and provide a reasonable opportunity for You to remedy the failure to pay.

 #### **4.7 Payment Processing**
 **4.7.1** Payments are processed by a third-party payment provider.
-By using the Website, You agree to comply with the payment provider’s terms and privacy policy.<br>
+By using the Website, You agree to comply with the payment provider's terms and privacy policy.<br>
 **4.7.2** We are not liable for delays, failures, or errors caused by the third-party provider, except to the extent required by law.

 ### 5. Cancellations and Refunds